Solar Radiation, Heat Balance, and Temperature

-- The mean monthly temperature for January is over 27°C in equatorial oceans, over 24°C in tropic, 2°C-0°C in the middle latitudes, and -18°C to -48°C in the Eurasian continental interior.
+- The mean monthly temperature for January is over 27°C in equatorial oceans, over 24°C in the tropics, 2°C-0°C in the middle latitudes, and -18°C to -48°C in the Eurasian continental interior.

 - In the Southern Hemisphere, the effect of the ocean is notable.
 The isotherms here are more or less parallel to the latitudes and the variation in the temperature is more gradual than in the Northern Hemisphere.
 The isotherm of 20°C, 10°C and 0°C runs parallel to 35°S, 45°S, and 60°S latitudes, respectively.

 - In July, the isotherm generally runs parallel to the latitude.
-The equatorial oceans record warmer temperature of more than 27°C.
+The equatorial oceans record warmer temperatures of more than 27°C.

 - Over the land, more than 30°C is noticed in the sub-tropical continental region of Asia along the 30°N latitude.